 The Founding members have approved the composition of the initial Executive Committee for a term ending on the day of the ordinary General Assembly for 2022 as follows:

-- Vice-President: Mr Andreas HUTTER, representative of CSEM Centre Suisse d’Electronique et de Microtechnique SA (CSEM)
+- President: Mr Andreas HUTTER, representative of Centre Suisse d’Electronique et de Microtechnique SA (CSEM)

-- Executive Committee member: Mr Christian OCHSENBEIN, representative of Switzerland Innovation Park Biel/Bienne (SIPBB); Mr Andrea VEZZINI, representative of Berner Fachhochschule (BFH); Mr Gerhard RIZZO , representative of Ostschweizer Fachhochschule (OST)
+- Executive Committee members: Mr Christian OCHSENBEIN, representative of Switzerland Innovation Park Biel/Bienne (SIPBB); Mr Andrea VEZZINI, representative of Berner Fachhochschule (BFH); Mr Gerhard RIZZO , representative of Ostschweizer Fachhochschule (OST)